dansmyers/PredictiveModeling/Sprint-1-Descriptive_Statistics_and_Visualization/Deliverables/Make_a_Graph.md

 ### Make a Graph

-Once you have your data, you'll probably want to put it into an Excel file and load it into RStudio.
+Once you have your data, you'll probably want to put it into an Excel file, save it as a CSV document, and then load it into Pandas.
 From there, you can make whatever kind of graph is appropriate to help answer your question.

-We've talked about some important graphs, but RStudio can do many more.
-There's a lot of documentation on the Internet and you can always search for more examples.

 Remember some key rules of good graphing: